VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

 ![Monolith with Microservice and Writeback Diagram](diagrams/monolith_with_microservice_and_writeback.png)

 * `make deploy-all` - This will deploy the writeback Lambda function that will automatically update the monolith database when the DynmaoDB Table is updated.
+It may take a few minutes for DynamoDB streams to start working after the deployment.
+If the verification commands below are not working, check that the stream is enabled and working in the AWS console and that the lambda function is receiving events.

 ## Verify that the Writeback Function is working
 * `make verify-writeback` - This will curl the microservice with test data, wait 30 seconds, and then will curl the monolith to show that the postgres database has been updated.